dungnv2602/flutter_paleo_paddock_ui/README.md

 ![Gifs](assets/gifs/paleo_paddock_ui_cut.gif)

-This is an attempt to evaluating several State Management approaches in tackling a UI implementation.
+This is an attempt of evaluating several State Management approaches in tackling a UI implementation.
 I hope this will help you in choosing what to go with.

-In this repo, I have gone through vanilla approaches, including:
+In this repo, I have gone through several, including:

 1. InheritedWidget + ChangeNotifier
 2. Provider + ChangeNotifier
 3. Provider + StateNotifier
-4. Riverpod (Coming soon)
+4. Riverpod (Coming soon, pull request is welcomed)

 You can check them out in different branches above.